 10. Rhyolite Ghost Town

-Located close to Death Valley National Park Rhyolite is one of the best things to do in Nevada if ghost towns are your jam.
+Located close to Death Valley (one of the best national parks near Las Vegas), Rhyolite is one of the best things to do in Nevada if ghost towns are your jam.

 The town was founded in 1904 as one of several mining camps that sprang up after gold was discovered in the surrounding hills when thousands of gold-seekers and developers flocked to the Bullfrog Mining District—the infamous Gold Rush Era.